Rayforblog/CriticalPointExtractionCUDA/README.txt

 DEM_2980_3515.img

 #detail procedure of the parallel project
-1)Create a new CUDA program
-2)Download all of the files except the ReadMe.txt from the website (https://github.com/parallelProject/CriticalPointExtraction) (Tip: the gdal.lib in the "lib" folder of the "include" folder is larger than 50M, it is maybe
+1)Create a new CUDA program and delete the kernel.cu 2)Download all of the files except the ReadMe.txt from the website (https://github.com/parallelProject/CriticalPointExtraction) (Tip: the gdal.lib in the "lib" folder of the "include" folder is larger than 50M, it is maybe